• Skip to primary navigation

 white bowl of fried apples

-Southern skillet fried apples is an easy, old fashioned soul food that’s often served at breakfast.
-Butter, cinnamon, and nutmeg are cooked in a skillet with Granny Smith apples to create this mouthwatering treat—just like Grandma used to make.
+Learn how to make fried apples that taste even better than the ones served at Cracker Barrel!
+Butter, cinnamon, and nutmeg are cooked in a skillet or in a crock pot with Granny Smith apples to create this mouthwatering treat.

 5 from 2 votes